deepali2806/Projects/README.md

 Given program has a server that continuously looks for any client connections, If a client is connected to the server, it will read data from the client and sends some additional data back to the client.

+# Parallelizing Linux Utilities

+This another project which is done using Cuda programming to parallelise Grep and Sort commands in Linux.
+Here is the link for this course [project] (https://github.com/deepali2806/Parallelizing-Linux-Utitilites).